Mental model

 Why does Metatype exist?

-As products evolve, building APIs becomes a challenging hot spot where initiatives collides and efficiency becomes a struggle.
-While deploying new features, all developers spend a non-negligible amount of time on low-value added tasks (CRUD generation, data validation, authorization, etc.) and deploying their solutions.
-This leaves little time under business constraints to design great interfaces and experiment with the best technical solution, eventually increasing the time to delivery and weakening the innovation capabilities.
+Building great APIs is a thought challenge.
+Developers usually spend a non-negligible amount of time on low-value added tasks (CRUD generation, data validation, authorization, etc.) and managing deployments.
+This gives them little time to design great interfaces and experiment with the best technical approaches, eventually increasing the time to delivery and weakening innovation.

 Metatype's vision is to enable everyone to build modular API with as little effort as possible.
-By helping developers to re-use existing systems and APIs, it enables teams to focus on what matters: their expert knowledge in business logic, modelling and technologies.
-Metatype manage the complex layers for them, making them productive and innovation-friendly for the next iterations.
+By helping developers to re-use existing systems and APIs, it enables teams to focus on what matters: their expert knowledge in business domain, modelling and technologies.
+Metatype manage the complex aspects for them, making them productive and innovation-friendly for the next iterations.

 How does Metatype work?